jacekobst1/howbigg/posts/oled-vs-led.md

     ]
 }
 ---
-TODO dodaj pogrubienia i obrazki

 Are you ready to upgrade your TV but confused by the options?
 OLED and LED are two display technologies that you'll encounter in your search for a new TV.
 OLED (Organic Light Emitting Diode), and LED (Light Emitting Diode), offers different features and benefits.
 Understanding these differences is crucial when making a decision.

-Traditional LED TVs use LEDs as backlighting for LCD panels, while OLEDs emit light directly from each pixel.
+Traditional LED TVs use **LEDs as backlighting** for LCD panels, while OLEDs emit light **directly from each pixel**.
 This fundamental distinction leads to variations in picture quality, contrast ratio, and color accuracy.
 Advancements like mini-LED and HDR content have further expanded the capabilities of LED sets.